joeaudette/playground/WebpackSample/README.md

 This sample has cloudscribe Core and Simple Content using NoDb with pre-configured data.
 You can login with admin@admin.com password is admin

+There are a couple of great things about this sample.
+It shows how to use webpack for client development, with hot module reloading, and using the sass version of bootstrap which is great for doing custom bootstrap themes.
+You can more easily customize the colors, and you can leave out parts of bootstrap that you are not using to reduce the amount of css.
+I pretty much do all my client proejcts with bootstrap-sass.
+Best of all, I think this sample shows how you can easily integrate SPA (Single Page App) style apps into a larger MVC web site.
+When you need to have multiple apps all tied together in one web property this provides a great approach.
+SPA style apps usually have just a little markup for an app element like and empty div, and the some javascript that loads the app into the app element.
+In SimpleContent you can disable the CKeditor, which makes it easier to put in your app markup because CKeditor doesn't let you put in an empty div.
+Then the developer tools for SimpleContent pages allow you to add any needed scripts and css.
+There are already several sample SPA apps setup that you can see just by running the WebApp.

 This sample has webpack setup with typescript and with bootstrap-sass and it has webpack hot module reloading.

 For example you can edit the sass such as changing colors in the _variables.scss file in the scss folder with the site runnning and just refresh the page to see your changes.